 Nevertheless, the German-Turkish diaspora was often referenced in course textbooks as an example of migrants to Germany, pre-language-integration measures.
 I was used to seeing these very explicit narratives about the relationship between language and belonging; often instrumentalizing the perceived failure of historical migrant communities to integrate in order to incentivise newcomers to learn German quickly: “Gutes Deutsch, gute Arbeit.
 Schlechtes Deutsch, schlechte Arbeit.
 Türsteher.” – “good German, good job.
 Bad German, bad job.
-Bouncer.”, Hans, one of the language instructors I worked with used to tell the class.
+Bouncer.”, Paul, one of the language instructors I worked with used to tell the class.

 The part of the story that was always missing in these chapters was an explicit acknowledgement of how long these processes take and how messy the lines between speaking German and feeling included really were.
 Now, as I was working my way through the chapter in the online course book, I was surprised to find new content that I had not encountered during fieldwork.
 New subchapters explicitly focused on newcomer experiences with administrative and bureaucratic institutions, acknowledging the opacity and uncertainty of institutional processes and the time spent waiting for appointments and important documents.
 Yet, here again, the onus is placed on the newcomer to negotiate these bureaucratic hurdles, rather than offering more clarity